lukecolt/books-recommender/README.md

 ## Recommenders

-# KNN
+### KNN

-A k-nearest neighbor (KNN) based recommender system is a type of collaborative filtering system that uses the ratings given by users to other items to make recommendations.
-The system works by calculating the similarity between each pair of items, and then using the similarities to predict how a user will rate a given item.
+A recommender system k-Nearest Neighbor (k-NN) based is a one of collaborative filtering systems that uses the ratings (from users) to recommend. k-NN calculate the similarity between each pair of items, and then system (using these values) try to estmiate how this specific user will rate a given item.

 ## Files
 - `app.py` the main file of streamlit web-app, have to be runned in by command 'streamlit run'